 Every church needs some leaders who will risk standing up and demanding fairness.
 Such action will often motivate the “silent majority” to also take a stand.
 This could make a significant difference in the life of the church and the life of the minister.

 by Charles H. Chandler, DMin, founding MTM Director

 EDITOR’S NOTE: The Center for Lifelong Learning has partnered with the Ministering to Ministers Foundation to help address the crises of clergy forced termination.
-If you have experienced a forced termination from your ministry consider attending the Healthy Transitions Wellness Retreats for Ministers and Spouses retreat during October 8-11, 2018 for clergy and their spouses at the Center for Lifelong Learning.
+If you have experienced a forced termination from your ministry consider attending the Healthy Transitions Wellness Retreats for Ministers and Spouses retreat during September 30-October 3, 2019 for clergy and their spouses at the Center for Lifelong Learning.

 The Healthy Transitions Wellness Retreats for Ministers and Spouses Retreat is part of the Pastoral Excellence Program of the Center for Lifelong Learning.
 If you have experienced a forced termination, or are in the midst of conflict that may lead to a decision to leave your church, this event is for you and your spouse.
 If you know of a ministry colleague who may benefit from this experience, please recommend the retreat.
 Registration for this event will open in March.
 Space is limited, please register early.

 For more information, and to register for the wellness retreat, contact: